 If you'd like to make this without meat, simply skip the sausage part!

-Instead of using the sausage grease to cook the vegetables, just add 2 tbsp of olive oil.
+Instead of using the sausage grease to cook the vegetables, just add 2 tablespoon of olive oil.

 Since you won't need to deglaze the veggies, you can skip the vinegar or white wine part, too!